 Road to recovery: mapping a sustainable economy

-Paper on green economy helps to guide Commonwealth Heads of Government
+IIED's paper on the green economy has helped to guide Commonwealth heads of government.

 Discussing the paper in his speech, Commonwealth Secretary General Kamalesh Sharma described it as:

-'Enlightening, in pointing out that so many of our solutions (especially in areas like climate change) lie not with governmental or intergovernmental bodies, but with long-standing local communities, and local civil society organizations.'
+"Enlightening, in pointing out that so many of our solutions (especially in areas like climate change) lie not with governmental or intergovernmental bodies, but with long-standing local communities, and local civil society organisations.

 "And it is clever, in that it thinks out of the box on climate change, and asks us to look beyond low-carbon solutions to those which nurture environmental assets such as soils, water and biodiversity.